 A Few Guidelines for Transformed Thinking:

-• Transformed thinking takes time– The Bible is nota quick-reference guide.
+- Transformed thinking takes time– The Bible is not a quick-reference guide.
 We can’t wait until a need arises then use the concordance to try to find God’s will.
-Knowing God’s Word in order to think like God requires a life-long commitment.
-It doesn’t happen overnight.
-It takes time to undo old patterns of thinking and establish new ones.
+Undoing old patterns of thinking and learning to think like God requires a life-long commitment.
+(Also see “12 Ways to Stay Motivated to Read the Bible.”)

-• Transformed thinking requires a personal commitment– Bible studies written by other people, sermon podcasts, and Christian conferences can all be great supplemental tools for the life of faith, nothing can replace our own study.
+- Transformed thinking requires a personal commitment– Bible studies written by other people, sermon podcasts, and Christian conferences can all be great supplemental tools for the life of faith, but nothing can replace our own study.
 Thorough knowledge of God’s Word requires personal, ongoing immersion in the Scriptures.
 Our study of the Bible cannot be erratic, casual, or second-hand.
+(If you want to dig into God’s Word for yourself but need just a little guidance, check out the Deep Rooted devotional series.
+Each volume leads you through your own study of a Bible book.
+See Mark, Acts, John, Hebrews, or Romans.)

-• Transformed thinking needs follow-through– The goal of knowing God’s will is doing God’s will.
+- Transformed thinking needs follow-through– The goal of knowing God’s will is doing God’s will.
 If we undertake to study God’s Word to know His will, we must be prepared to do His will.
+(Also see “4 Ways to Apply Scripture to Your Life.”)

 Do you struggle to know God’s will?
 How have you sought to discover it in the past?